abenechehab/dicl/README.md

 ## Directory structure
-An overview of the repository's structure and contents (inside /src/dicl/):
+An overview of the repository's structure and contents (inside `/src/dicl/`):

-- `main/`: Contains classes for the ICLTrainer and DICL.
-Objects of type ICLTrainer have methods to update the LLM context with a time series, call the LLM, collect the predicted PDFs, compute statistics, etc. Objects of type DICL have methods to fit the disentangler, predict single-step or multi-step, compute metrics (MSE and KS), and plot the results.
+- `main/`: Contains classes for the `ICLTrainer` and `DICL`.
+Objects of type `ICLTrainer` have methods to update the LLM context with a time series, call the LLM, collect the predicted probability density functions, compute statistics, etc. Objects of type `DICL` have methods to fit the disentangler, predict single-step or multi-step, compute metrics (MSE and KS), and plot the results.
-- `RL/`: Contains scripts for the SAC baseline and our algorithm **DICL-SAC**.
+- `rl/`: Contains scripts to run the SAC baseline and **DICL-SAC**.
-- `data/`: A sample dataset from the D4RL dataset of the HalfCheetah environment for the demo.
+- `data/`: A sample dataset from the D4RL dataset of the HalfCheetah environment for the [getting started notebook](getting_started.ipynb).
 - `utils/`: Helper functions and classes.